jakelashbrook/discover-penwith/README.md

 The page with that needs the most long term attention is the #EXPLORE page for mobile devices, with the performance score ranking at around 54/100.
 Lighthouse lists the following suggestions and warnings for improving the performance here:
     - Uncaught Reference Error: google is not defined.
 Errors are within the places.js file at line 280 and 330!
+I have tried to make sure all variables are listed properly.
+I've also removed the function callback from the Google Maps API link, and researched the reference Error.
+For now, I've done everything I can to fix the issue with the knowledge I have.
+However, I aim to come back and fix this more thoroughly before the second release.
+From further testing, I have improved the performance score to 84/100.
+I'm happy with this result for now.

 **Accessibility**